mbaucum1/RGID/README.md

 RGID is an interactive dashboard (built on the Altair visualization library) for exploring variable effects and interactions in machine learning models.

-RGID seeks to combine existing and novel interpretable ML visualizations, all in a single interactive dashboard that can be quickly produced from any scikit-learn or keras machine learning model.
-Planned dashboard components include:
+RGID seeks to combine existing and novel interpretable ML visualizations, all in a single interactive dashboard that can be quickly produced from any regression or binary classification machine learning model with a .predict() (for regression) or .predict_proba() (for classification) method.
- - Variable importance scores (decomposed into linear, nonlinear, and interaction components)
- - Partial dependence (PD) plots and accumulated local effects (ALE) plots
- - Variable importance scores and PD plots for pairwise interactions (with considerable runtime advantages over existing packages)
- - Estimated model performance from user-defined subsets of features

 # Cite
 Citaiton information will be added once the peer-review process concludes and the accompanying paper is published.